 Why Flip Cells?

 There are several reasons why you might need to flip cells in Google Sheets.
 For example, you may have a dataset that is stored in a vertical format, but you need to analyze it horizontally.
 Alternatively, you may have a chart or graph that is not displaying correctly because the data is not in the correct orientation.
-(See Also: How To Divide A Cell In Half In Google Sheets)
+(See Also: How To Make Cells On Google Sheets The Same Size)

 Method 1: Using the Rotate Button